cPort Scholarship Program

 cPort is proud to partner with elementary schools in our communities to provide this innovative scholarship program.
 We believe that it's never too early to start preparing for college, both financially and academically.
 It's also our firm belief than anyone can attend college.

-The cPort Scholarship Program began as "Riverton & Beyond" at Portland's Riverton Elementary in 2008, and has since expanded to all Augusta elementary schools beginning in 2010 as well as Portland's Ocean Avenue School in 2011, Reiche School in 2013, Presumpscot School, and Scarborough's Wentworth Intermediate School in 2015.
+The cPort Scholarship Program began as "Riverton & Beyond" at Portland's Riverton Elementary in 2008, and has since expanded to all Augusta elementary schools beginning in 2010 as well as Portland's Ocean Avenue School in 2011, Reiche School in 2013, Presumpscot School, Scarborough's Wentworth Intermediate School in 2015, and the Boys & Girls Club of Kennebec Valley in 2022.

 The program begins with students in grades 3-6 participating in an aspirations workshop with Bob Stuart of Maine College Circle.
 Following the workshops, students are encouraged to write an application essay for a $100 college scholarship focused on their interests and future career aspirations, and how higher education may help achieve those goals.